-As we gear up for the INFORM Consumer Act’s enforcement on June 27, 2023, the impact it will have on Amazon’s reverification process is indisputable.
+As we gear up for the INFORM Consumer Act’s enforcement on June 27, 2023, its impact on Amazon’s reverification process is indisputable.
 This consumer protection law aims to bolster online transparency, ensure fairness, and hold platforms accountable for their activities.

 The INFORM Consumer Act serves as a robust response to several burgeoning online issues: deceptive practices, counterfeit products, and unauthorized sellers.
 These problems are at the core of Amazon’s re-verification process, which seeks to eradicate these practices and create a safer shopping environment.